merzlab/QUICK-docs/docs/source/performance.rst

     :height: 460px
     :alt: bench1

-Performance of QUICK CUDA MPI version
+Performance of QUICK MPI+CUDA version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The distributed multi-GPU implementation of QUICK utilizes the Message Passing Interface (MPI).
 In particular for larger calculations the code shows excellent